 How to organise the perfect school sports day

-It’s that time of year again where the end of the summer term draws near, and it’s time to think about saying goodbye to another great school year.
-Before you do however, there are all the end of term activities to get through.
+It’s that time of year again when the end of the summer term draws near, and it’s time to think about saying goodbye to another great school year.
+Before you do, however, there are all the end-of-term activities to get through.
 One of the more enjoyable tasks that primary school teachers face is organising the summer sports day.

 Sports day in a primary school is markedly different to sports days in secondary school.
 It’s as much about joining in and having fun as it is about competitiveness and winning!
 The activities, races and games are likely to include simplified, fun versions of track and field events - though still, of course, involving physical exertion and skill!

 Done right, a sports day is the perfect way to wrap up the school year, and send both children and parents off on a positive note - so it’s important to try and get it right.

 While the thought of organising a school sports day may feel like just another chore on your seemingly endless list of things to do, now is the perfect time to get planning.
 Don't forget National Schools Sports week happens in June so make sure you have a look at the Youth Sports Trust if you need any extra ideas.

 So what does the perfect school sports day look like?

 Staying organised and preparing everything in good time is the best thing you can do to help stay calm and in control when it comes to preparing for your school sports day.

 Set a time and a date, and make sure both pupils and parents are aware

 Get a date in the diary well in advance and make sure that parents are aware of it so they can make arrangements to attend.
 Use our free sports day poster templates to help advertise the day.